 Here is my suggestion for a pre-boarding skincare routine!

 When I fly, I essentially treat my skin like it's nighttime even if I'm flying out at 7am.
 So double cleansing is a must.
 To do that, you just need to cleanse with an oil-based cleanser then a water-based one.
-I'd then follow that up with a toner or facial spray.
+I'd then follow that up with a toner or facial spray (or just make sure my face is a little damp before moving on to the next step).
 After that would be a perfect time to use a hyaluronic acid serum, as they work best when they have a bit of moisture to work with.
-The you should seal that moisture in with a good, super occlusive, moisturiser.
+Then seal all that moisture in with a good, super occlusive, moisturiser.
 So one you would normally consider a 'night time' one.